Home Services Portfolio About Contact

 pic.2 - Overview of the Assembly 2004 party hall, by ZeroOne

-One of the generative works I would like to present is a PC demo (see video 2 bellow).
-It is not a typical intro because of the size of the package, but despite been released in 2011 is still up to date in terms of aesthetics – black and white, shades of grey, technology – stereoscopic 3D, sound composition, storyline – numbers and space concept.
+One of the generative works I would like to present is a PC demo (see video 2 below).
+It is not a typical intro because of the size of the package, but despite being released in 2011 is still up to date in terms of aesthetics – black and white, shades of grey, technology – stereoscopic 3D, sound composition, storyline – numbers and space concept.
 It is still way ahead of many present generative projects, but to run in real-time requires a high-end video card, RAM and processor.
-It takes about 30MB hard disk space as an executable package for about 5min. native resolution of 1280x720 is quite neet code.
+It takes about 30MB of hard disk space as an executable package for about 5min. the native resolution of 1280x720 is quite a neet code.
 It is a perfect symbiosis of brilliant music, graphics and style.

 video 2 - CNCD & Fairlight - Numb Res, PC Demo, 2011